-I love photography almost as much as I love traveling, and the two go hand in hand perfectly.
+I love photography almost as much as I love traveling.
+The two go hand in hand perfectly.
 One dilemma I’ve always had though: How to sell my photos online?
 Where are the best sites to sell my photos and what’s required?
 How do you even get started?
 And is there an easier way to sell my photos so they don’t get lost in the competition?

-Most photographers would agree that understanding how to sell photos online and make money takes research.
-And while many of us may overvalue our photos just slightly, we don’t want to take pennies on the dollar for your captured moments.
+Most photographers would agree that understanding how to sell photos online and make money takes a little digging.
+You don’t want to take pennies on the dollar for your captured moments.
 You also want to get your photos seen by the largest audience possible.

 When I first starting researching how to sell my photos online I didn’t know where to start.
 Where’s the best place to sell photos online?
 Are there sites where you can sell your photos online for a decent commission and not be asked to be exclusive to that site?
 This would mean being able to create revenue from multiple sites at once.

 In this article, with video, I’m going to share with you my top 5 picks for best sites to sell your photos online.
 I’ll share exactly how you can combine some of them together to maximize your revenue potential.
-I’ll also share my top recommendation for selling your photos from your own website and how to drive massive traffic to it.
-Watch the video below and learn how.
+I’ll also connect you with a great free course for selling your photos from your own website.

 How To Sell My Photos Online 2018 – 5 Best Sites For Photographers